NorthIsUp/nginx-oauth-on-dotcloud/README.rst

 Nginx-on-dotcloud
 =================
-Custom nginx install on dotcloud
+Custom nginx install on dotcloud based on [tengine](https://github.com/alibaba/tengine/)

 How to use
 ----------